 Ana E. Núñez, MD, is a professor of medicine, director of the Center of Excellence and director of the Women's Health Education Program at Drexel University College of Medicine.
-She is also the associate dean of urban health equity, education and research.
+She is also the associate dean for diversity, equity and inclusion.

 Dr. Núñez received her medical degree and completed her internal medicine residency training and chief residency at Hahnemann University in Philadelphia, Pa.
 Her post-graduate training includes a fellowship in medical education at the Michigan State University Primary Care Faculty Development and a fellowship in health services research at the Association of American Medical Colleges.
 She also was a fellow at the Executive Leadership in Academic Medicine Program (part of the Institute for Women's Health and Leadership) at Drexel University College of Medicine.

 Dr. Núñez is a nationally recognized medical educator in sex and gender medical education, curricular reform and cultural competency.
 She has served as the principal investigator in a number of educational and health services research grants in women's health and culturally effective health care.
 She has received funding from the U.S. Department of Education Fund for Improvement of Post-Secondary Education Grant for Disseminating Proven Reforms for her work in women's health education.
 She has developed and implemented novel curricula for all levels of medical training, from first through four year students, as well as residents, faculty and for other health professional disciplines.
 Dr. Núñez has developed varied educational interventions including a women's health education series that has been successfully integrated and evaluated within the medical school's curricular tracks.